 A full transcript of

-PJ Harvey and Paul Muldoon in Conversation
+PJ Harvey and Paul Muldoon in Conversation,

-recorded at the Nuffield Theatre, Lancaster University
+from the Nuffield Theatre at Lancaster University

-on 27th Febuary, 2017
+on 27th Febuary 2017

 Paul Muldoon: In the poetry business, which is the business in which you are now rather wonderfully functioning, we’re used to small crowds.
 In fact, this is a huge crowd.
 The publication of a book of poems, as some of you will know, is referred to as the calm before the calm.